Lightstreamer/Lightstreamer-kafka-connector/README.md

     where `keyName` is a string value.

  > [!TIP]
- > For JSON format, accessing a child attribute by dot notation or square bracket notation is equivalent:
+ > For JSON format, accessing a child attribute using either dot notation or square bracket notation is equivalent:
  >
  > ```js
  > VALUE.myProperty.myChild.childProperty
- > ```
- > ```js
  > VALUE.myProperty['myChild'].childProperty
  > ```

-- expressions must evaluate to a _scalar_ value, otherwise an error will be thrown during the extraction process.
+- Expressions must evaluate to a _scalar_ value

+   otherwise an error will be thrown during the extraction process.
 The error will be handled as per the [configured strategy](#recordextractionerrorstrategy).

 The `QuickStart` [factory configuration](kafka-connector-project/kafka-connector/src/connector/dist/adapters.xml#L353) shows a basic example, where a simple _direct_ mapping has been defined between every attribute of the JSON record value and a Lightstreamer field with the same name.
 Of course, thanks to the _Data Extraction Language_, more complex mapping can be employed.